IBM-Cloud/observability-teams/README.md

  - configure Sysdig Teams with IAM integration,
  - and monitor the deployed environment with secure access and limited visibility to the data that matters to you as the developer.

+## What's in this repo

+This repo has the following folder structure:

+* [modules](/modules): This folder contains multiple stand alone modules that are relevant to the main template.

+    * [vpc](/modules/vpc): Create a VPC in IBM Cloud if you do not already have one and intend to deploy in VPC.

+    * [k8s_cluster](/modules/k8s_cluster): Create a Kubernetes cluster in IBM Cloud, either in the Classic Infrastructure or VPC Infrastructure.

-This repository features two sample applications that generate metrics that are pushed to an IBM Cloud Monitoring with Sysdig instance.
+    * [samples](/samples): This repository features two sample applications that generate metrics that are pushed to an IBM Cloud Monitoring with Sysdig instance.
 The first application is written in [Node.js&reg;](https://nodejs.org/) and deployed to the [IBM Cloud&trade;](https://cloud.ibm.com/) Kubernetes service.
 The second application is written in [Go](https://golang.org/) and deployed to the [IBM Cloud&trade;](https://cloud.ibm.com/) Kubernetes service.

   <p align="center">
     <img src="docs/images/Architecture.png">